digitalyoshixi/zettelkasten/content/AWS Security at Scale From Developers to Production.md

 - [[Amazon Detective]]
 - [[Amazon Insecptor]]
 - [[Amazon Macie]]
-- If you are making a tool that is like
+- If you are making a tool that is like an security assistant, focus on the architecture you'r environment is using, and what sort of attackers are known and will be exploited